 How to Calculate the Total Price to Own

-- TCO = initial cost + cost of operation + cost of maintenance + cost of downtime + cost of production – remaining value
+• TCO = initial cost + cost of operation + cost of maintenance + cost of downtime + cost of production – remaining value

 Used Heavy Equipment Financing

-Used equipment sales is a great alternative when brand new is not feasible — or even practical for your venture.
+Used equipment sales are a great alternative when brand new is not feasible — or even practical for your venture.
 However, the upfront cost may still cause some uncertainties with used machines, especially if you’re starting to lift your business off the ground.

-We provide solutions that protect your equipment and deliver support that goes above the norm, and we offer various options when purchasing like low-interest rates and refinancing programs.
+We provide solutions that protect your equipment and deliver support that goes above the norm, and we offer various options when purchasing, like low interest rates and refinancing programs.

 Shop Thompson Cat Certified Used Equipment

 Thompson Tractor is a full-service provider for sales, parts, service, rental, technology, fluids analysis, and power solutions.
-It can’t get any better than partnering with a dealer that has everything you need.
+It can’t get any better than partnering with a dealer with everything you need.
 With an advancing inventory to include more safety-enhancing features, we are an industry leader that knows your business and particular needs.
 Thompson provides exceptional support, knowledge, and services through our trustworthy and experienced team of experts.

-From business owners and fleet managers to construction project advisers, we partner with you to supply an incredible value for used machinery.
+From business owners and fleet managers to construction project advisers, we partner with you to supply incredible value for used machinery.
 When you have unmatched support during and after the buying process, choosing Thompson becomes second nature for operations in Alabama and northern Florida.